Gene Vadeboncoeur

-Onesime Eugene "Gene" Vadeboncoeur (September 5, 1859 – April 16, 1893) was a Major League Baseball player.
+Onesime Eugene Vadeboncoeur (September 5, 1859 – April 16, 1893) was a Major League Baseball player.
 Vadeboncoeur played for Philadelphia Quakers in the 1884 season.
 He played in four games, collecting three hits in 14 at-bats, totaling a .214 batting average.
 He is the first native of Quebec to play in Major League Baseball.
+Gene's contributions to the Immaculate Grid (#247) are well known.
+His batting average ranks in the top 23,143 of all time.